joyjding/spot/README.md

 Spot is composed of several key parts: a PLY lexer, recursive descent parser, Python interpreter and x86 assembly code generator.

 In brief, a file is read in and broken up into tokens by the PLY lexer and mapped 1:1 to Python class objects.
 The parser checks if a token object possesses a statement method.
 If the token has a statement method, it is parsed as a statement; otherwise, it is parsed as an expression using Pratt-style expression parsing.
-Parsing generates an abstract-syntax tree, which can then either be interpreted in Python using the eval() method on each token, or written into a .asm file using the codegen() method on each token.
+Parsing generates an abstract-syntax tree, which can then either be interpreted in Python using the eval() method on each token, or written into an .asm file using the codegen() method on each token.

 ### Lexing